hwrdtm/rust-examples/simple-observability-pipeline/README.md

   - `make crosslink`
   - `make gotidy`
 3. Copy the `builder-config.custom.yaml` in this directory into `cmd/otelcontribcol` of that repo.
 4. Modify the `make genotelcontribcol` command in the `Makefile` to use this new custom config file, eg. `$(BUILDER) --skip-compilation --config cmd/otelcontribcol/builder-config.yaml --output-path cmd/otelcontribcol`.
+Run `make genotelcontribcol`.
 5. Run `make docker-otelcontribcol` to build the docker image.
 You should now see a `otelcontribcol` tagged with `latest` when you run `docker images`.

 ## Getting Started